-A retrospective comparison of assessment results for the years 1996-2006 indicates the current estimated trend in spawning biomass for 1990-2006 is consistent with previous estimates (Fig. 1.21).
+A retrospective comparison of assessment results for the years 1996-2008 indicates the current estimated trend in spawning biomass for 1990-2008 is consistent with previous estimates (Fig. 1.22, top panel).
 All time series show a similar pattern of decreasing spawning biomass in the 1990s followed by a period of greater stability in 2000s.
-Retrospective biases in the assessment are relatively small, but based on the current assessment there was some tendency to underestimate ending year abundance from 1993 to 1997, followed by several years of overestimating ending year abundance.
-Assessment results since 2002 have been very consistent with a slight overestimate of ending year abundance.
-The estimated 2006 age composition from the current assessment is similar to projected 2006 age composition in the 2005 assessment (Fig. 1.21).
-The most significant difference is that age-2 recruitment is now estimated at 1.3 billion rather than assumed average in magnitude.
+Retrospective biases in the assessment are moderate, and, based on the current assessment, recent assessments have tended to overestimate ending year abundance by approximately 17%.
+The estimated 2008 age composition from the current assessment is similar to projected 2008 age composition in the 2007 assessment (Fig. 1.22, bottom panel).
+The largest discrepancy is the estimate of the age-4 fish (2004 year class), which is about half the size of last year's assessment.
+However the estimate of the age-3 fish (2005 year class) is about the same.
+Estimates of all of the older fish are all slightly lower than in the 2007 assessment.